-- Preheat oven to 350°F. Line the bottom of a 8 x 13 " baking dish with parchment paper and lightly grease with vegetable oil.
+- Preheat oven to 350F and line an 8 x 13 " baking pan with parchment paper, and spray lightly with oil.

-- In a medium bowl combine the all-purpose flour, sugar, baking soda, and salt.
+- In a medium bowl, combine the all-purpose flour, sugar, baking powder, and baking soda.
 Mix well.

 - Pour the batter into the baking dish and bake in the middle rack of the oven, for 25-30 minutes or until an inserted toothpick comes out clean.

 - Remove from oven.
-Let cake cool in pan for 10 min, and remove from baking dish.
+Let cake cool for 10 min, and remove from baking dish.
 Remove parchment paper and let cake cool completely on a rack.
-Leave it out at room temperature without covering it, overnight.

 To make the milk syrup